Checkmarx/chainalert-github-action/README.md

 ### Contact

-for any further question please feel free to open an issue or contact us at <@checkmarx.com>
+For any further question please feel free to open an issue or contact us at <@checkmarx.com>